AdvancedModularManikin/spi_proto/readme.md

 ## example

-`click-test.cpp` is a simple example.
+`test/click-test.cpp` is a simple example.